Claud William Wright: Life

 He was educated at Charterhouse and Christ Church, Oxford.
 At Oxford, he was influenced by the geologist W. J. Arkell, an interest that became a serious hobby.
 His professional career was in the War Office/Ministry of Defence, where he reached the rank of Deputy Secretary.

 In 1971, he transferred to the Ministry of Education and there was involved with the establishment of the first Ministry of Arts.
 In these posts, he worked directly with Margaret Thatcher and Lord Eccles.

 It was in Wright's hobbies where he made his greatest mark.
-Whilst working as a civil servant he was, between 1956–58, President of the Geologists' Association, but after he "retired" in 1976 he could devote his time to his interests.
+Whilst working as a civil servant he was, between 1956 and 1958, President of the Geologists' Association.
+After he "retired" in 1976 he could devote most of his time to his interests.
 From 1977 to 1983, he was a Research Fellow at Wolfson College, Oxford.

 He was married to Alison Readman (1922-2003) with four daughters and a son.